MicrosoftDocs/entra-docs/docs/includes/governance/governance-on-premises-active-directory-apps.md

 ## Supported groups
 For this scenario, only the following groups are supported:
   - only cloud created [Security groups](~/fundamentals/concept-learn-about-groups.md#group-types) are supported
-  - these groups can have assigned or dynamic membership
+  - these groups must have, assigned or dynamic membership
   - these groups can only contain on-premises synchronized users and / or cloud created security groups
   - the on-premises user accounts that are synchronized and are members of this cloud created security group, can be from the same domain or cross-domain, but they all must be from the same forest
   - these groups are written back with the AD groups scope of [universal](/windows-server/identity/ad-ds/manage/understand-security-groups#group-scope).
 Your on-premises environment must support the universal group scope